temporalio/documentation/docs/system-tools/tctl.md

 :::note

-The example commands below will use `tctl` for brevity, which might be a binary or pre-created alias as described above.
+For brevity, the example commands that follow use `tctl` for brevity, which might be a binary or a pre-created alias as described earlier.

 :::